-The Netherlands Institute for Transport Policy Analysis (KiM) provides knowledge inputs for the preparation of mobility policy at the Ministry of Infrastructure and the Environment.
-We carry out our own research and collect the results of studies conducted elsewhere.
+The Netherlands Institute for Transport Policy Analysis (KiM) provides (scientific) research and knowledge inputs for the preparation of mobility policy at the Ministry of Infrastructure and Water Management.
+We carry out our own independent research and collect the results of studies conducted elsewhere.
 We ensure that the ministry is able to develop policy with a sound knowledge base.
 We do this by analysing and explaining developments, doing exploratory studies, drawing up scenarios and analysing the effects of policy instruments.

 New MPN-data are available for scientific as well as policy analyses.
-It concerns the data obtained in 2015 and 2016 (wave 3 and ...
+It concerns the data obtained in 2020 ('wave 8').
+The data ...

 Analysing energy efficiency, costs and land use for carbon neutral driving, sailing and flying

 A wind farm the size of the province of Utrecht would be needed to provide carbon neutral electricity for all current road ...